 Several currencies are supported on Iuvo : in addition to Euro, it’s also possible to invest in BGN (Bulgarian Lev), RON (Romanian Lei) or PLN (Polish zloty).
 As usual, I’ll focus on Euro loans here.

-In February 2020, interest rates for Euro loans range from 5% to 13%; they decreased a lot compared to last year, when they could reach 15%.
+As of August 2020, interest rates for Euro loans range from 5% to 15%; the interest rates for lowest-rated loans are roughly at the same level as last year.
 An overwhelming majority of these loans are personal loans; there are short-term loans (two months) as well as long-term ones (three years)

 Various reimbursement schedules are available, including weekly reimbursement; different loans structures are available as well.

 Loans are granted a credit rating, from A (highest rating) to F (lowest rating) and HR (High risk).
 The default probabilities for each of these ratings can be found in the platform’s FAQ.